davidclough/node/_documents/javascript-guide/javascript-guide.md

 It does have a `toString()` method, although this is not particularly useful.
 Other more specific object prototypes define their own, more specific versions, e.g. Array will return all its item values in a comma-separated string.

 ##### hasOwnProperty()
 This function iterates through all the properties of an object and uses the `hasOwnProperty` method to log information about the ones which belong to the object itself and are not inherited via the prototype chain.
-It also contains one of the few generally accepted uses of the `for ... in` clause (see later) (LINK THEM TO IT).
+It also contains one of the few generally accepted uses of the [for...in](#language-javascript-keywords-for-in) clause (see later).

 	// Outputs properties of an object that are defined directly with the object
 	// and not inherited from the prototype chain.